LLNL/SoRa/README.md

 HARM2Dconfig.json has.
 So let's try it.
 Our MPI cluster has 20 processors per node, so we can run a lot on one node.
 We'll run 6 islands on one node, with 4 sub-evaluators.
-(This is a bit of an overload, but should be find.)
+(This is a bit of an overload, but should be fine.)

-srun -N1 -n6 ../doSR.py -t4 HARMTFconfig.json
+srun -N1 -n6 ../sora.py -t4 HARM2Dconfig.json
 ```
   PID USER      PR  NI  VIRT  RES  SHR S %CPU %MEM    TIME+  COMMAND
  60746 leek2     20   0  528m  29m 8284 R 69.6  0.0   0:19.67 python